5 signs stress induced weight gain is happening to you

 Make exercise a priority

 Exercise is a known stress-reliever and hormone balancer.
 In addition, it is the perfect tool for weight management.
-If you struggle with motivation, start with low barrier and low intensity exercise like walking, cycling and beginner friendly workouts – we have an extensive library of fantastic workout programs on the MrandMrsMuscle app or you can try some of our low impact workouts for free on Youtube.
+If you struggle with motivation, start with low barrier and low intensity exercise like walking, cycling and beginner friendly workouts – we have an extensive library of fantastic workout programs on the MrandMrsMuscle app or you can try some of our low impact workouts for free on the MrandMrsMuscle Youtube Channel.

 Sleep earlier and longer!